 Camping season is well underway.
-Whether you prefer the rustic, low-key, deep-in-the-wilderness experience or a campground packed-with-family-fun, there’s a campground compromise for all kinds of families.
+Whether you prefer a rustic, deep-in-the-wilderness experience or a campground packed with family fun, there’s a campground compromise out there for your family.

-Families can find both types of campgrounds within a few hours of Chicago.
-Here are a few options within three hours from Chicago to get you started.
+Find both types of campgrounds within a few hours of Chicago.
+Here are a few kid-friendly options within three hours of Chicagoland to get you started.
 Just don’t forget to pack the s’mores!

 Looking for more kid-friendly activities?
 Check out our summer fun family guide!